Valien/ssh-certificate-demo/README.md

 - Additional info:

     - View the certificate(s): `ssh-keygen -L -f /tmp/ssh_files/app-user-key-cert.pub` (replace the app with the `bastion` to see that certificate)
+    - Verify that a cert is being used to authenticate: `ssh -F config app-node -vv 2>&1 | grep certificate`

 ### Tested On